Hyperspectral photoluminescence and reflectance microscopy of 2D materials: Introduction

-Several pathways for increasing the speed of the acquisition of hyperspectral images exist \cite{Wang2017, Candeo2019}.
+Several pathways exist to increase the speed of the acquisition of hyperspectral images \cite{Wang2017, Candeo2019}.
 A common approach is to directly image the sample through different (variable) spectral filters.
-While this can be a particularly fast method for multi-spectral imaging and works for photoluminescence and absorption imaging, achieving a spectral resolution over a wide range of wavelengths would require a large set of narrow-band filters or a highly tunable filter, which does not induce abberations.
-A second approach is to measure several points at a time by using a line of light on the sample and a two-dimensional detector array, such as a CCD or CMOS camera, connected to a spectrograph.
-This technique requires mechanically scanning the sample in one dimension (also called push-broom), but one naturally achieves a high spectral sampling by the spectrograph.
-While it has been applied to image biological samples \cite{Huebschman2002, Ortega2019}, it is not commonly used in solid-state research, possibly due to more stringent requirements regarding the extraction of quantitative values of reflection coefficients, polarization states or quantum efficiencies.
+Although this can be a particularly fast method for multi-spectral imaging and works for photoluminescence and absorption imaging, achieving a spectral resolution over a wide range of wavelengths would require a large set of narrow-band filters or a highly tunable filter, which does not induce aberrations.
+A second approach is to measure several points at a time by using a line of light on the sample and a two-dimensional detector array, such as a CCD or CMOS camera, connected to a spectrometer.
+This technique requires mechanically scanning the sample in one dimension (also called push-broom), but one naturally achieves a high spectral sampling.
+While it has been applied to image biological samples in reflection \cite{Huebschman2002, Ortega2019}, these implementations were not designed for conducting different optical experiments, such as photoluminescence spectroscopy, quantitative reflectance measurements or to measure polarization states.
+The combination of several different experiments, however, is typically needed to obtain a clear picture of the optical transitions and processes in 2D materials \cite{Mak2010, Niehues2020}.

-Here, we present a setup for push-broom hyperspectral reflection- and photoluminescence (PL) imaging, which is able to acquire hyperspectral images at diffraction-limited performance and a spectral resolution limited by the spectrograph and can be extended to include polarization optics.
+Here, we present a setup for push-broom hyperspectral reflection and photoluminescence (PL) imaging, which is able to acquire hyperspectral images at diffraction-limited performance and a spectral resolution limited by the spectrograph, which can be extended to include polarization optics.
 We discuss aberrations from the setup and digital image corrections, which allow the use of our setup for quantitative data analysis.